indrekots/indrekots.github.io/_posts/articles/2018-05-28-package-structure-in-spring-apps.md

 * http://olivergierke.de/2013/01/whoops-where-did-my-architecture-go/
 * https://www.youtube.com/watch?v=tEm0USdF-70/

-* On the other hand, this is widely used and understood
-* It's easy to introduce an architecture violation in a monolith with layers, you call some class that you should not have access to
-* Because of layers first approach, our classes need to be public.
-And because they're public, It's very easy to introduce a dependency we'd like to avoid
 * Slices first approach - only types that need to be public can be kept public, others can be package private
 * Default visibility for classes generated by IDE's is `public`, although in the Java language the default is `package-private`